Ernest Sachs: Career

 Sachs became practising neurosurgery in New York City.
 In 1911, he moved to St. Louis, Missouri, where he taught neurosurgery at the Washington University School of Medicine.
 In 1919, he became the first Professor of Neurosurgery in the USA.

 Sachs was a founding member of The Society of Neurological Surgeons, and he served as its Secretary-Treasurer from 1920 to 1924, and as its president from 1925 to 1927.
 He served as the president of the American Neurological Association in 1943.
 He also served on the board of directors of the American Board of Neurological Surgery.
 Additionally, Sachs was an honorary member of the Royal Society of Medicine and the Deutsche Akadamie der Naturforscher Leopoldina.

 Sachs resigned from Washington University in 1949, and he became professor emeritus at the Yale School of Medicine.

 Personal life and death

 Sachs married Mary Parmly Koues, a playwright and poet, in 1913.
-They had two sons, Ernest Sachs, Jr. and Thomas Dudley Sachs, and a daughter, who died in 1927.
+They had two sons, Ernest Sachs, Jr. and Thomas Dudley Sachs, and a daughter, Mary, who died in 1927.

 Sachs died on December 2, 1958, in New Haven, Connecticut.